northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 We believe this issue can be addressed by discouraging bar patrons from loitering outside and that existing noise regulations are respected and enforced.

 Motor vehicles are [the greatest source of harmful noise pollution](https://globalnews.ca/news/8642892/urban-noise-dangers-health/), which disproportionately affects lower income groups.
-Re-introducing vehicular traffic with the purpose of discouraging the presence of itinerants and people in general is inappropriate and counterproductive to reducing urban noise pollution.
+Re-introducing vehicular traffic with the purpose of discouraging the presence of people, particularly unhoused people, is inappropriate and counterproductive to reducing urban noise pollution.

 ## Won't it back up traffic on other streets?